-7.2.3 The highest point of the Parish is recorded as 157 feet and the lowest about 50 feet above mean sea level.
+These activities, mostly to the eastern side of the Parish, have resulted in several lakes being established, some of which are used for recreational fishing. - 7.2.2 Two rivers flow through the Parish: The Chelmer and the Ter, a small tributary, running roughly north to south to join the Chelmer at Rushes Lock.
+These waterways are an important green corridor providing ecological networks through the waterways and the species-rich grasses and woodlands which grow alongside them.
+There is low recorded rainfall in this part of the country but the area beside the rivers has been known to flood in recent time especially the River Ter by The Ford at Nounsley. - 7.2.3 The highest point of the Parish is recorded as 157 feet and the lowest about 50 feet above mean sea level.
 Whilst there are no dramatic geographical features within the Parish, the Braintree District Landscape Character Assessment describes the qualities of the landscape.
-Further information is also available in the Hatfield Peverel Local Landscape Character Assessment (October 2015 and updated 2022)(7).
+Further information is also available in the Hatfield Peverel Local Landscape Character Assessment (October 2015 and updated 2022)7.

-Recent development
+7.3 Recent development

-7.3.1 The Braintree District Council Local Plan 2013-2033 allocates the following sites in Hatfield Peverel:
+7.3.1 The Braintree District Council Local Plan 2033 allocates the following sites in Hatfield Peverel:

-Allocation Site Number of dwellings State of construction HATF313 Sorrells Field, Bury Lane 50 Completed HATF630 Hatfield Bury Farm, Bury Lane 50 Construction underway HATF608 Former Arla Dairy Site 145 Completed HATF317 Land northeast of Gleneagles Way 100 Construction underway HATF314 Land south of Stone Path Drive 140 Construction underway
+Allocation Site Number of dwellings State of construction HATF313 Sorrells Field, Bury Lane 50 Completed HATF630 Hatfield Bury Farm, Bury Lane 50 Construction underway HATF608 Former Arla Dairy Site 145 Construction underway HATF317 Land northeast of Gleneagles Way 100 Construction underway HATF314 Land south of Stonepath Drive 140 Construction underway